So, how long does it take to repair your credit score and credit rating if you need to, and what can you do to improve it? We cover:

 In Australia, credit agencies including Equifax, Experian and Illion provide credit reports and credit scores.
 There may be slight differences in your credit score with each agency, and they are used by different lenders.

-The credit score bands used in Canstar’s free credit score tool are from Equifax, with a score of 841 – 1,200 Excellent; 756 – 840 Very Good, and 666 – 755 Good.
-Below average (0–505) means you are in the bottom 20% of the credit-active population and are more likely to have an adverse event in the next 12 months than the wider population, on average.
-Average (506–665) means an adverse event is likely in the next 12 months when compared to the wider population.
+A credit score band of “below average” means you are in the bottom 20% of the credit-active population and are more likely to have an adverse event in the next 12 months than the wider population, on average.
+A credit score band of “average” means an adverse event is likely in the next 12 months when compared to the wider population.

 For Experian, scores are ranked from 0 to 1,000.
 A Below average score that is likely to be considered poor by a credit provider ranges from 0–549.
 A Fair score, which is still below the average, ranges from 550–624.